 Less back seat real estate relative to rivals; less cargo room than rivals.

-The Tiggy is more expensive to start than competitors like the Mazda CX-5 and Kia Sportage – but you get more engine for your money.
-While those two come standard with – respectively – 155 and 182 hp – you get 200 hp in the Tiggy right off the bat.
+The Tiggy is more expensive to start than competitors like the Mazda CX-5, Toyota RAV4 and Ford Escape -but you do get more engine for your money.
+While those come standard with – respectively – 155, 176 and and 168 hp – you get 200 hp in the Tiggy right off the bat.

-Acceleration is best-in-class – compared with other small crossovers equipped with their standard engines.
-Zero to 60 in about 7.3-7.5 seconds (manual models with FWD being quickest).
-The 155 hp/six-speed CX-5 needs almost 10 seconds to reach the same speed – and even with its optional engine (2.5 liters, 184 hp) its best effort is a still-sluggish 8.3 or so seconds to 60.
+Acceleration is still best-in-class, too – when compared with other small crossovers equipped with their standard engines.
+Zero to 60 takes about 7.4 seconds (manual models with FWD being quickest) whereas the 155 hp/six-speed manual CX-5 needs almost 10 seconds to reach the same speed.
+Even when ordered with its optional engine (2.5 liters, 184 hp) the Mazda’s best effort is a still-sluggish 8.3 or so seconds to 60.
+Both the Toyota RAV4 and the Honda CR-V are notorious slow-mobiles, each needing 9-plus seconds to get to 60 and neither offering a stronger optional engine.

 The base engined Kia’s also not as quick as the Tiggy.
-When equipped with its optional engine, it is – but that’s an apples-oranges comparison.
+When equipped with its optional engine, it is – but that’s an apples-oranges comparison due to the $3k price disparity.

 VW recommends the Tiggy’s turbo 2.0 engine be fed premium unleaded – but it’s not required.